What Is Microblogging & Why Should You Do It?

 by

-Microblogging has become an increasingly popular trend, and it’s one worth capitalizing on.
-If you’re asking yourself, “What is microblogging?” then read on to find out…
+Microblogging has become an increasingly popular tactic, and it’s one worth capitalizing on.
+If you’re asking yourself, “What is microblogging?” it’s time to find out.
+More importantly, it’s time to hop on the microblogging train.

-On the other hand, we have Google.
-And Google generally prefers longer content because they consider it to be more comprehensive.
+On the other hand, we have Google, which tends to rank longer content higher in search results.
+It’s not because length is a ranking factor (it’s not), but because it’s considered more comprehensive.
+Google’s goal is to satisfy users’ search intent.
 They don’t want to send their users to thin content that doesn’t really address their query…

-So, how do we take advantage of the value of content in both regards and keep our readers and Google happy at the same time?
+So, how do we take advantage of the value of content in both regards, keeping our readers and Google happy at the same time?

 That’s where microblogging comes in.

-Let’s dig in by answering some of the most common questions about this topic, including what is microblogging, what are the benefits, what are some best practices, and more…
+Let’s dig in by answering some of the most common questions about this tactic, including what is microblogging, what are the benefits, what are some best practices, and more.

 What Is Microblogging?

 Microblogging is the act of creating short-form blog posts, usually for social media.
-Microblogs themselves are basically long captions with fewer than 300 words that serve to generate greater interest from an audience because they contain valuable and shareable content.
+Microblogs themselves are basically long captions with fewer than 300 words.
+They serve to generate greater interest from an audience because they contain valuable and shareable content.

 Not every type of content is suited for microblogging.
 It works best for teaching about a subject or outlining steps to do something—in a shorter format than blogging on a website.

-An example of a microblog we posted on Facebook.
+Caption: An example of a microblog we posted on LinkedIn.
+Source

-Here are some other instances in which microblogging can be effective:
+Here are some other instances when microblogging can be effective:

 Microblogging may seem like just another way of producing and distributing content, but there’s a lot to gain from this practice.